 Dimensional generally opposes poison pills.
 As a result, Dimensional may vote against the adoption of a pill and all directors at a portfolio company that put a pill in place without first obtaining shareholder approval.
-Votes against (or withheld votes from) directors may extend beyond the portfolio company that adopted the pill, to all boards the directors serve on.
-In considering a poison pill for approval, Dimensional may take into account the existence of 'qualified offer' and other shareholder-friendly provisions.
+Votes against (or withheld votes from) directors may extend beyond the portfolio company that adopted the pill to all boards the directors serve on.